aws-samples/aws-secure-environment-accelerator/README.md

    3. All new AWS accounts require a unique email address which has never before been used to create an AWS account;
    4. When updating the budget notification email addresses within the example, a single email address for all is sufficient;
    5. For a test deployment, the remainder of the values can be used as-is.
-3. To speed a new deployment, we strongly recommend removing all workload accounts from the configuration file.
-They can be added at any time in the future.
-   - The ALZ AVM takes 42 minutes per sub-account.
+3. In the ALZ version of the Accelerator, we strongly recommend removing _all_ workload accounts from the configuration file during initial deployment.
+Workload accounts can be added in the future.
+The ALZ AVM takes 42 minutes per sub-account.
+Additionally, importing existing accounts during initial deployment increases the risk of initial deployment failures.

 ### Key Production Config File Requirements: